 Below are just some examples of how MetroBus is looking after wildlife and its habitats.

-The New South Bristol Link Road
+South Bristol Link Road

 An additional 3.7 acres of native woodland is being planted in and around the South Bristol Link.
 Once mature these trees will support a range of wildlife such as breeding birds, reptiles and invertebrates.